-Unit 2: Performing Theatre
+Unit 2: Performance from a Text

-- Learners participate in a performance based on two 10 minute extracts from a performance text of their own choice. - Learners will be assessed on either acting or design - Learners work in groups of between two and four performers. - Up to two additional learners, each working on a different design skill, may work with each performing group.
+- Learners can choose either acting or design (for details, see above). - Each actor must interact with other actors and/or the audience for a minimum of five minutes. - Designers will give a non-assessed viva outlining their ideas - Learners can work in groups of between two and four actors. - Up to two additional learners, each working on a different design skill, may work with each performing group.